 A DOB is not required for disclosure requests.
 DOR disclosure officers cannot look up information solely using a DOB.
 Further identifiable information is needed to complete requests.

-FAQ: Motor Carrier
+Motor Carrier Services: FAQ

 - What is the USDOT-FMCSA?